 - Balance - native plants have a range of wildlife that not only rely on them for their survival, but also ensure that one plant is not dominant over any other.

 - Invasive - in contrast, exotic or non-native plants do not have this same association.
 In some cases plants can become ‘invasive’, and can have a considerable negative impact on other wildlife, and controlling them can be very difficult.

 How to buy UK native plants

-Although many garden centres now stock UK native wildflower seed, caution is needed to ensure that the seed you are buying is genuinely of native origin and is not derived from a cultivated variety which may have been imported.
+Although many garden centres and online suppliers stock UK native wildflower seed, caution is needed to ensure that the seed you are buying is genuinely of native origin and is not derived from a cultivated variety which may have been imported.

-- Check the label - you can introduce native seeds or plants to a site if they originate from the UK so check to see if they are labelled as UK natives.
+- Check the label - you can introduce native seeds or plants to an appropriate site if they originate from the UK so check to see if they are labelled as UK natives.